So you want to publish a book, but you don’t want to write it yourself… then it’s time to start looking for a ghost writer.

 3. How long will the ghost writing process take?

-As an entrepreneur, you want your book done as soon as possible.
+As a business leader, you want your book done as soon as possible.
 That’s why you’re hiring someone to write it for you, isn’t it?

 While hiring a ghost writer comes with the benefit of actually getting the book done (when the idea may have been rolling around your head for months, or even years), it’s important to be realistic with time frames.

 There are some services out there offering to ghost write your book in a weekend, but I’d be wary of these – from what I’ve seen, most of these offerings are glorified transcription services.
-They will record an interview (or a couple of interviews) with you to get your knowledge out and will simply be typing the transcript.
+They will record an interview (or a couple of interviews) with you to get your knowledge out and will simply type up the transcript.

 Yes, they will tidy the grammar and might clean up circular sentences and repetition (some common issues with direct transcriptions), but they probably won’t be providing a great deal of structure for your book and won’t be doing additional research to add more depth and credibility to your book.

-At the other end of the spectrum are ghost writers who work with clients for a year or more (one of our editors, Carolyn, has been working on a non-Grammar Factory ghost writing project since before I hired her over two years ago!).
+At the other end of the spectrum are ghost writers who work with clients for a year or more.
 In these cases, the ghost writer isn’t working on the same project constantly, but will usually have a number of projects on the go to keep them busy (and maintain cash flow) during potentially lengthy breaks between interviews and revisions.

 Our standard ghost writing process, from the initial workshop to the final proofread, usually takes about three months, though we’ve had cases where this has stretched out due to the book getting stuck with the client over the revision period.

 On top of turnaround times, it’s important to consider waiting periods too.
 If you’re looking for a good ghost writer, you’ll probably find those who are also popular ghost writers, which means they may be booked out months in advance, thereby adding months to your overall publishing schedule.
 (At the time of writing, we’re booked out three months in advance.)

 The key is understanding both the turnaround and lead times for the ghost writers you’re considering (and whether there’s any wiggle room).
 If you find a ghost writer you really want to work with, you may decide to adjust your print deadline for them.
 If your deadline’s non-negotiable, you can keep looking to find someone who can work within your constraints.

-The cost of publishing a book can vary dramatically depending on the quality of the book you want to produce and the suppliers you work with.
+The cost of self-publishing a book can vary dramatically depending on the quality of the book you want to produce and the suppliers you work with.
 Ghost writing is no different.